mg86837242/high-street-gym-v4-client/README.md

 npm start
 ```

-**Step 4**: Open up a new terminal in the same folder where the backend is located in order to clone the front repository:
+**Step 4**: Open up a new terminal in the same folder where the backend is located, then run the following bash commands:

 ```bash
 cd ..